 The Learnship program which commences at AET level 3 and continues through to NQF 4 where after the students undergo a trade test has been functions since 2003 and have yielded significant results thus far.
 The primary source of students for the learnership programs are drawn from the permanent staff compliment.
-Currently there are 206 learners in the program across various levels of which 38 will attempt the trade test between April and June 2012.
+Currently there are 206 learners in the program across various levels of which 38 have passed their trade test in between October 2012 and a further 7 will attempt their trade test by March 2013.